ni/nimi-python/docs/nidigital/class.rst

             :param waveform_name:

                 The name to assign to the waveform.
-Use the **waveformName** with source_start opcode in your pattern.
+Use the waveform_name  with source_start opcode in your pattern.